Week 10 of Pregnancy

 Being 10 weeks pregnant is a significant milestone for both you and your baby.
 Here's some additional professional advice on how to transition to this new stage while keeping you and your baby safe.

 • You're creating a whole new individual, so be sure to take your prenatal vitamins and eat vitamin-rich meals.
-Vitamins D, C, and A are very crucial, as are folic acid, DHA, iron, calcium, and potassium.
+Vitamins A, C and D are very crucial, as are folic acid, DHA, iron, calcium, and potassium

 • Exhaustion, dizziness, mood swings, and intense responses to odours, tastes, or sights are among the symptoms of pregnancy at 10 weeks.
 Your body is rapidly changing, and you are bombarded with hormones.
-This implies that your 10 week pregnancy symptoms might range from minor to severe.
+This implies that your symptoms might range from minor to severe.
 Allow your body to tell you when to relax or slow down.
-Most of these symptoms should subside quickly.
+Most of these symptoms should subside quickly

 1. Can you feel the baby at ten weeks?

-Even though the baby is practicing kicks, you are unlikely to feel a 10-week-old foetus move until the second trimester since the kicks and movements are just too little to detect at this early stage.
+Even though the baby is practising kicks, you are unlikely to feel a 10-week-old foetus move until the second trimester since the kicks and movements are just too subtle to detect at this early stage.
 Even if you don't feel it yet, you may still enjoy seeing the baby kick during the ultrasound!

 2. How much water should I consume at this stage of pregnancy?